marblefactory/command-parsing/README.md

 # command-parsing

-The basic command parsing for the week 13 demo
+Performing speech to text, then parsing an action from the text.